University of Otago GO2OU Award, 7-9 August 2017

 What qualities are we looking for?

-- solid academic performer L2 NCEA endorsed with merit
+- Solid academic performer L2 NCEA endorsed with merit or above

 To apply complete the application form and confidential reference coversheet and attach the following documents:

 - An essay of about 500 words explaining who and /or what inspires you to undertake Humanities study at University